 The Home Office allow a 60 day grace period after TUPE for transferees to conduct fresh document checks and establish statutory excuse.

 Now travel restrictions are lifting globally individuals will no longer be able to extend their visa automatically on this basis and they are expected to take all reasonable steps to leave the UK where it is possible to do so or apply to regularise their stay in the UK.

 - If an applicant’s visa expires between 24 Jan and 31 July 2020 they will be given an extra month grace period in the UK until 31 August 2020

 - If the applicant decides to stay in the UK, they should apply for the necessary leave to remain in the UK.
 They will also be able to submit an application form from within the UK where they would usually need to apply for a visa from their home country until 31 August 2020.

 - If their visa or leave expired between 24 January 2020 and 31 July 2020 there will be no future adverse immigration consequences if they didn’t make an application to regularise their stay during this period.
 However, they must now do so from 1 August

 - If UK Visas and Immigration (UKVI) can reuse the fingerprints an individual has already given, they’ll be emailed with instructions on how to send them an image of the applicants face and supporting documents.

 This will mean they do not have to attend a UKVCAS or an SSC service point appointment to provide biometric information.

-For more information on this, please get in touch with a member of the Knights Immigration team.
+For more information on this topic, please get in touch with our Immigration team.